Nutritious Grass Silage for Horses

 • Give horse feed bales as soon as possible after opening.

 There are several tips to consider when giving grass silage for horses.
 First, make sure the meadow does not contain varieties of grass that are too rich in energy.
 Be sure to harvest on time to avoid problems with compaction and heating.
-Do not cut the sward too deep; this is to prevent contamination with the soil and avoid excessive wilting.
+Do not cut the sward too deep to prevent contamination with soil and avoid excessive wilting.

 You can use silage additives if needed to prevent aerobic damage or even butyrate fermentation.
-You should also handle baled silage with care.
-Also, avoid the possibility of injury to the stretch film.
-After the bales are opened, immediately give them to cattle feed.
+Handle baled silage with care and avoid any possibility of injury to the stretch film.
+After the bales are opened, give the feed to horses as soon as possible to maintain freshness and nutritional quality.